-Dimensional drawing PQ5000: See section 10
+Dimensional drawing AM1000: See section 10

-The PQ1000 with display for hat-rail mounting can also be mounted that the front of the device protrudes through a cut-out in the enclosure.
-So, the operating buttons and the display become accessible.
+The AM1000 with display for hat-rail mounting can also be mounted that the front of the device protrudes through a cut-out in the enclosure.
+This way the operating buttons and the display become accessible.
 With centric mounting using the below maximum cut-out a gap between enclosure and device results, which does not exceed 2.5mm on each side.